 SATURDAY, OCTOBER 1 9:30 AM — 11:00 AM HALIFAX CENTRAL LIBRARY

-Calling all kids: Join us at Halifax Central Library on Saturday, October 1 for readings with beloved authors Lawrence Hill (Beatrice and Croc Harry, ages 9-13), Brianna Corr Scott (Wildflower, ages 0-4), and Lauren Soloy (When Emily Was Small, ages 4-8).
+Join us in Paul O’Regan Hall at Halifax Central Library on Saturday, October 1 for readings with beloved authors Lawrence Hill (Beatrice and Croc Harry, ages 9-13), Brianna Corr Scott (Mermaid Lullaby, ages 0-4), and Lauren Soloy (When Emily Was Small, ages 4-8).
 This free programming is open to all.
 Woozles will be on hand with books for sale.
-Lawrence Hill will host a reading for youth ages 9-13 from 9:30 AM — 10:15 AM in the BMO Community Room.
-Briana Corr Scott will host a reading for children ages 0-3 from 9:30 AM — 10:15 AM in Room 301.
-Lauren Soloy will host a reading for children ages 4-8 from 10:15 AM — 11:00 AM in Room 301.
+Lawrence Hill will read at 9:30 AM, Lauren Soloy will read at 10:15 AM, Briana Corr Scott will read at 11:00 AM.
+One ticket gets you access to the entire event.

 SATURDAY, OCTOBER 1 10:30 AM — 12:00 PM BMO COMMUNITY ROOM, HALIFAX CENTRAL LIBRARY